glue-viz/glue/doc/gui_guide/3d_viewers.rst

-:orphan:

-.. _experimental_3d:
+.. _viewers-3d:

 3D viewers in Glue
 ==================

-.. important:: The functionality described on this page is experimental
-               and is not feature-complete.
-If you do try it out, let us know if you have any feedback, or are interested in helping develop it further!

-A plugin with experimental 3D viewers for glue, powered by `VisPy
-<http://www.vispy.org>`_, is now available.
-To install this plugin, you will
-first need to make sure that the VisPy package is installed.

-Provided that you installed glue with ``conda`` or with ``pip`` (with the optional dependencies enabled), you should already have the 3D viewers available.
+A plugin with 3D viewers for glue, powered by `VisPy <http://www.vispy.org>`_, is available.
+Provided that you installed glue with ``conda`` or with ``pip``, you should already have the 3D viewers available.
 You can check this by going to the **Canvas** menu in glue and selecting **New Data Viewer**, or alternatively by dragging a dataset onto the canvas area.
 If the 3D viewers plugin is installed, you should see the 3D viewers in the list:

 .. image:: images/3d_viewers_select.png
    :align: center